drshahizan/learn-aspnet/project/Ramli/readme.md

   During the tournaments, we were updated by all the latest news and results of World Cup 2022, but for those who just started following and watching the World Cup, few know the history of FIFA World Cup, i.e., when was the inaugural world cup, which countries were the champion, runner up, third place in the particular tournament? etc.

-  As such, our group has decided to develop a system for fans to learn more about the history of this prestigious football tournament in the world using languages learned in the class i.e., HTML, CSS, JavaScript, ASP.NET, MS SQL Server.
+  As such, our group has decided to develop a system for fans to learn more about the history of this prestigious football tournament in the world using languages learned in the class i.e., HTML, CSS, ASP.NET, MS SQL Server.

 ## Tasks